andrewreece/cs205-final-project/README.md

 ####For CS205 Graders
 See [our final report](https://docs.google.com/document/d/14FZ1wTJc4o78O6IW_lG1xerzGrCdHfYXJ8xAQKVSR0w/edit?usp=sharing).
 You can also review [our process journal](https://docs.google.com/document/d/1ncgcKObu8FmFr2-T6JLUhg-GArKaeCCcC7qfIMB1dbc/edit?usp=sharing) for all the step-by-step gory details.
 The app normally runs on a streaming AWS cluster, and we will set up a cron job for it to run automatically when actual debates take place.
 In the meantime, we will keep a local Streaming Spark instance running for the next few days while grading takes place.
 <b style="color:red;">Important!</b> The web app automatically detects whether a cluster is currently serving content.
-Since there will likely not be a cluster running when you are reviewing our project for grading, if you click the Live Stream option, it will tell you no cluster is found.
+There will likely not be a cluster running when you are reviewing our project for grading, as it's too costly for us to keep an on-demand dedicated cluster running.
+That means if you click the Live Stream option on the website, it will tell you no cluster is found.
 We've provided a button "Try Tracking Anyway" - click this and the app will read off of the data being stored via our local instance.
+We'll do our best to keep the local instance up and running for the next few days, although we may need to shut it down from time to time for machine memory constraints.
 If you want to run a local instance yourself, follow the instructions in the final report.

 ####Data Pipeline